lambdaclass/elixir_riak_core/README.md

 Another example: Think about serving a dataset which you want quick access to, but It's too big to fit in memory.
-We could distribute said files (or file) between Virtual Nodes, use and identifier (say, like an index) hash it and assign it to a Virtual Node.
+We could distribute said files (or file) between Virtual Nodes, use an identifier (say, like an index) hash it and assign it to a Virtual Node.
 Riak fits really well here, as it is scales easily horizontally.
 This last use case is actually explained below.